24 Best Colleges for a Bachelor's Degree in Social Work 2020

 |#18||Saint Paul (MN)||$37,300||$21,773||$36,800|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Social Work degree.
+Learn more about the top colleges for a Bachelor's in Social Work degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 The School of Social Work at the University of Nevada, Reno focuses on honoring diversity, recognizing strengths, and challenging injustices, with a special emphasis on characteristics unique to the state of Nevada.
 The curriculum for its Bachelor of Social Work program examines subjects such as micro and mezzo systems, human development, and social welfare history, all while building an understanding of how social work practice and policy are influenced by historical, cultural, economic, political, and social forces.

 The program also requires a 450-hour internship with a social service agency and a series of classes that work in conjunction with the experience, developing important skills for entry-level Social Work practice.
 For students who live in rural parts of Nevada and are interested in pursuing a BSW, the University of Nevada has collaborated with Great Basin College to offer a 3 + 1 program.
 This means students do three years of academic study at GBC, and then complete their final year through the University of Nevada.
 Students must be accepted into the University to complete the final coursework, which includes a combination of online courses, face-to-face weekend labs, and field internships.
 In order to qualify for a majority of Social Work positions, graduates must also pass a licensing exam.
 They may also choose to work towards becoming a clinical social work by pursuing a Master of Social Work.